apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 | NOT EXISTS |  Check whether a collection is empty         | SELECT * FROM ChirpMessages cm <br/>WHERE NOT EXISTS cm.referredTopics; |

 ### <a id="Comparison_operators">Comparison Operators</a>
 Comparison operators are used to compare values.
 The comparison operators fall into one of two sub-categories: missing value comparisons and regular value comparisons.
-SQL++ (and JSON) has two ways of representing missing information in a object - the presence of the field with a NULL for its value (as in SQL), and the absence of the field (which JSON permits).
+The query language (and JSON) has two ways of representing missing information in a object - the presence of the field with a NULL for its value (as in SQL), and the absence of the field (which JSON permits).
 For example, the first of the following objects represents Jack, whose friend is Jill.
 In the other examples, Jake is friendless a la SQL, with a friend field that is NULL, while Joe is friendless in a more natural (for JSON) way, i.e., by not having a friend field.

 ##### Examples
 {"name": "Jack", "friend": "Jill"}